 where, $\sigma^2_x(r)$ is the variance of the quantity $x$ that has been calculated at a scale $r$ and $\mu_x(r)$ is the mean of the quantity $x$ that has been calculated at a scale $r$.
-Conceptually, when $\Lambda_x(r)$ is computed across many scales $r$ ranging from the native grid resolution to the grid size, the resulting $r$-$\Lambda_x$ curve can provide an indication of the variance or variability in $x$ contained within each scale.
-This curve is then integrated to provide an integral lengthscale of heterogeneity, $\ell_{het}$.
+Conceptually, when $\Lambda_x(r)$ is computed across many scales $r$ ranging from the native grid resolution to the grid size, the resulting $r$-$\Lambda_x$ function can provide an indication of the variance or variability in $x$ contained within each scale $r$.
+This curve is then integrated over all scales $r$ to provide an integral lengthscale of heterogeneity, $\ell_{het}$.
 This integral lengthscale is evaluated across three remotely sensed variables chosen to be closely correlated to the sources for the three scalars: Albedo for potential temperature, NDWI for water vapor, and LAI for carbon dioxide.
 The integral heterogeneity length scale is similar to an integral lengthscale from an autocorrelation function as we still integrate the energy contained across scales.
 The values are expected to be similar, but not identical, to an integral lengthscale based on the 2D autocorrelation function, however the lacunarity based integral lengthscale is computationally simpler to compute and more resilient to the presence of no data values which are occasionally found in the remotely sensed data.